 2. Purchasing a New Home

 If you – and your spouse or someone else – choose to purchase a new home, you will want to review your life insurance policy.
-Why?
+Why life insurance policy review is important?
 Because taking on a mortgage is a huge obligation.
 Upon your death, the responsibility of maintaining the home will be on the surviving party.
 Paying a mortgage on two incomes is a lot easier than paying it with one.
 In addition, if you have any children, you would likely want to help them maintain stability amid their grief.

-To reduce any potential hardship and to make sure that the house remains secure, be sure that your life insurance policy is worth enough to pay off the mortgage in its entirety.
+To reduce any potential hardship and to make sure that the house remains secure, get a life insurance policy review and be sure that your life insurance policy is worth enough to pay off the mortgage in its entirety.
 Many people take out a term life insurance policy, to specifically address an outstanding mortgage.
 You can even structure the policy with a term length that matches the number of years as your mortgage.

 Having a life insurance policy that will pay a lump sum, and tax free death benefit to your beneficiary gives your loved ones peace of mind.
 If you pay off your mortgage quicker than you anticipated, you may simply cancel the life insurance, if no longer needing the coverage.